efwoods/tf-cert/Chapter2.md

 ### Compare & Contrast
 Artificial Intelligence is the process of enabling human intelligence in systems.
 A subset of AI is Machine Learning.
 ML is an actual program that can learn from data.
 Deep Learning is a class of algorithm that can drive a machine learning program.

+## Demystifying Machine Learning
+Machine Learning Models are initially untrained.
+There are three types of methods to train them:
+- Supervised Learning: Data used to train the machine learning system is pre-labeled
+- Unsupervised Learning: Training using unstructured data
+- Reinforcement Learning: Strengthens actions that return a reward.
+Weakens connections that return a punishment.